Bergdahl says he was tortured by Taliban captors

 Bergdahl, now 28, was captured in June 2009 after he disappeared from his infantry unit.
 He was held for nearly five years by Taliban militants.

-Military doctors at the Landstuhl Regional Medical Center say that while Bergdahl is physically able to travel he’s not yet emotionally prepared to be reunited with his family.
+The New York Times reported Sunday that military doctors at the Landstuhl Regional Medical Center say that while Bergdahl is physically able to travel he’s not yet emotionally prepared to be reunited with his family.
 He has not yet spoken to his family.

 Bergdahl was returned to the U.S. military in exchange for the release of five Taliban militants from the U.S. military prison at Guantanamo Bay, Cuba.